jc-cp/jc-cp/README.md

-## Hi there 👋, I'm Juan Carlos Climent Pardo!
+## Hi there 👋, I'm Juan Carlos or Jc!

 ## 🌱 About Me: